TaskRatchet/taskratchet-docs/src/api-v2.md

 # API v2

 ::: warning
-This version of the API is unstable and undergoing active development.
+This version of the API is in active development.
 The API and its associated documentation are likely to be incomplete and/or incorrect, and may change without notice.
 :::